-All students study music in Years 7-9.
-It is offered at GCSE, and BTEC Level 3 Diploma in Performing Arts at Post 16.
+All students study music in Years 7-9 and GCSE is offered as an option at KS4.
 For students with a potential passion or talent for music, we liaise with Devon Music to host peripatetic music tuition on site.

 Attendance and Absence